 You can only request the traffic records of a driver within the state where he or she is licensed.
 If the driver received an infraction in another state, that report is sent to the DMV in the state that issued the license, so there's no need to request records elsewhere.

-For example, because of similar names sometimes DMVs have reported the wrong driver to the National Driver Register or cataloged minor offenses, such as minor speeding infractions or failing to return license plates.
+Traffic records may not always be accurate, so the driver should have an opportunity to review them and petition for changes if appropriate.
+For example, DMVs may report the wrong driver to the National Driver Register because of similar names.
+Similarly, minor offenses, such as minor speeding infractions or failing to return license plates, may appear incorrectly.
 Drivers can check their traffic records to request that incorrect information is corrected.